Your complete guide to using Wegovy for weight loss

 Since Wegovy is a prescription-only medicine, it isn't available over the counter.
 However, it can be accessed through telehealth clinics, select pharmacies, and some GP practices throughout the UK.

-You can also buy Wegovy in the UK from Juniper, as part of its Weight Reset Programme, which also includes dietitian-led coaching and support as well as 1:1 health tracking and access to a private community of women on the same journey as you.
+You can also access Wegovy in the UK from Juniper, as part of our tailored weight loss programme.
+You can also add on dietitian-led coaching and support as well as 1:1 health tracking and access to a private community of women on the same journey as you.

 Simply complete the free online quiz to understand if you’re eligible.
 Our specialists will review your answers and recommend the best plan for you.